scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 a fork() in main.c ??
 The kernel forks just before the lines - for(;;) pause(); - in main.c.
 So the code that was running till this line as the “kernel initialisation” now starts running as an “official” task 0.
 This idea of “kernel” doing a fork might not be very clear.
 Think more about this and it will become clear.

-72Chapter 6.
-Journey to the Center of the Code 6.1.2.4. linux/kernel/hd.c
+6.1.2.4. linux/kernel/hd.c

 We will not be explaining this file in much detail since the basic code flow here is simple.

-* The basic code path is like this - the read and request to the harddisk are implemented as a FIFO linked list.
+*The basic code path is like this - the read and request to the harddisk are implemented as a FIFO linked list.
 But only a maximum of NR_REQUEST outstanding requests are allowed at any time.
 The first request on the head of the list (be it a request to read or write data - both are on the same linked list) is processed by writing the details like the head,sector,number of bytes etc.. to be read or written to a port in the harddisk controller